Friday, November 30, 2007

 Chocolate contains theobromine, which is a stimulant found in cocoa beans.
 In dogs it can cause vomiting, heart problems, seizures, and even death!

-National Geographic has a way to determine how much chocolate is too much for your dog.
+How much chocolate is too much for your dog.
 It depends on the kind of chocolate and the weight of the dog.

 Sunday, November 25, 2007